Casey Tiumalu

 Casey James Tiumalu (born June 19, 1961) is an American former professional football player who was a running back for the Los Angeles Rams in the National Football League (NFL).
 He played one season for the Rams in 1987.
 He played college football for the BYU Cougars, twice earning all-conference honors in the Western Athletic Conference (WAC).

-High school career
+Early life

 Tiumalu was a three-year letterman on the varsity football team at Helix High School in La Mesa, California, and earned All-California Interscholastic Federation honors as a senior.
 He led Helix to a 17–10 win over San Pasqual in the 1978 CIF championship.
 Tiumalu scored all but two of the Highlanders' 17 points, running for two touchdowns and kicking a 38-yard field goal, which was the longest in the history of the finals.
 He finished with 160 yards rushing on 14 carries after only rushing twice for six yards in the first half.